saurabhbiswas/Easy-FrontEnd/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-## App Highlights
+## APP Highlights

 ### CI/CD pipeline

 It is created.[.githhub/workflows/main.yml].
 On each push to main,App is deployed in S3 bucket.

+### Passwords and Secrets

-Githhub Repository secret is used for AWS_ACCESS_KEY_ID, AWS_REGION, AWS_SECRET_ACCESS_KEY,REACT_APP_BASE_URL,
+Githhub Repository secret is used for deployement.

+AWS_ACCESS_KEY_ID, AWS_REGION, AWS_SECRET_ACCESS_KEY,REACT_APP_BASE_URL,

 ### Error handling